 01 of 06

 Take a look at the various kinds of spring flowers that are known to be among the earliest blooming plants.
-These plants bloom sooner than lilacs and peonies.
-These early bloomers are especially prized for their ability to give us a "jump" on the growing season:
+These plants bloom sooner than lilacs (Syringa spp.) and peonies (Paeonia spp.).
+The early bloomers are especially prized for their ability to give us a "jump" on the growing season:

 02 of 06